Financial Aid Glossary

 Bachelor's Degree: A four-year degree; consists of a core set of general education courses and a concentrated set of courses in a single subject or academic discipline.

-BankMobile: Southeastern's disbursements service that processes and disburses financial aid credit balances to students on behalf of Southeastern and offers an optional checking account for students.
+BankMobile: Southeastern's disbursements service that processes and disburses financial aid credit balances to students on behalf of Southeastern.
 For new students or students that have not made a selection, you will need to log into LeoNet in order to make your selection via a link to BankMobile.

 Budget: A financial plan that helps you track your money, make informed spending decisions, and plan for your financial goals.